 Chronic hepatitis C is a positive result for both HCV antibody and/or HCV RNA tests for longer than six months.
 Past exposure to hepatitis C and current HCV antibody and RNA detection is also consistent with chronic hepatitis C infection.
 Documented chronic hepatitis C is a PBS eligibility criterion for accessing treatment.

-Hepatitis C is a notifiable condition and requires written notification to the Department of Health and Human Services (DHHS) on initial diagnosis within 5 days.
+Hepatitis C is a notifiable condition and requires written notification to the Northern Territory Centre for Disease Control.

-Hepatitis C test result interpretation
+Hepatitis C test result interpretation7

 Legend: